 - There will be targeted enhancements to wholesale.lcbo.com, improved fill rates for LCBO-supplied products and more Ontario suppliers managing fulfillment and delivery of LCO orders.

 - We will be streamlining the way you submit claims; they will now be submitted through wholesale.lcbo.com.
-Expect training in mid-to-late November.
+Expect training in 2026.

 - Any refunds for valid claims (including damaged product and product recalls) will be refunded directly to your bank account.